How to Make Candles in 6 Easy Steps

 How to add fragrance to the container wax

-Fragrance is the most important to a candle and the most expensive.
+The fragrance is the most important to a candle and the most expensive.
 I only use fragrance oils from a candle supply store.
 I have used some from a hobby store and was disappointed.
-Fragrance oils meant for anything other than candle making usually so not mix with the wax or will not burn or worse there just is no hot throw.
-I have been taught to NEVER burn essential oils.
-Some essential oils are toxic when burning.
-Since I am not well versed in that area, I just do not use them.
+Fragrance oils meant for anything other than candle making usually do not mix with the wax or will not burn or worse there just is no hot throw.
+I have been taught never to burn essential oils.
+I have better success with fragrance oils.
 One exception is message candles which is a specialty candle.

 Cold throw – the aroma wax releases when it is just sitting.